Dhavanth/SQLNotes/07-transactions.md

 | 3 | | commit, lock released |
 | 4	| Select emails with low psp again | |

 At timestamp 4, I might want to read the emails again because I might want to update the status of having scheduled reminder emails to them.
 However, I will get a different set of emails in the same transaction (timestamp 1 vs timestamp 4).
-This issues is called non-repeatable reads and can happen in the current isolation level.
+This issues is called non-repeatable reads and can happen in the current isolation level. **It is beacuse there is no lock for read operation rather only for write operation**

 ### Repeatable reads